kul-group/kulgroup-handbook/_docs/Essential Learning/kultools.md

 6. run the second file with slurm by typing `sbatch 01_submit_job.py` (you might need a __init__.py file for kultools.py to be recognized as a module).
 7. Check the `job.out` and `job.err` files for errors

+See below for making adjustments to the 01_sumbit_job.py script.

 # Adjusting parameters in submission script